DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Martin_Feuz_def/index.markdown

 live,[^27] and on the other hand for allowing more engaged patient participation.
 Decision-making, and the ways in which it can be supported, thus figures as a core element within interactivity.
-We can turn to shared decision-making (SDM) processes[^28] that aim to support exploratory interaction and decision-making.
+We can turn to shared decision-making processes[^28] that aim to support exploratory interaction and decision-making.
 This approach will also allow us to illustrate the cognitive assumptions underlying the design of decision support provisioning, which also informs much contemporary human